elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Networking.md

 - **none**: Adds the container to a container-specific network stack with no connectivity.

-* **host**: Adds the container to the host machine’s network stack, with no isolation.
+* **host**: Adds the container to the host machine's network stack, with no isolation.

 - **bridge (default)**: The default networking mode.
 Each container can connect with one another by IP address.